lonerapier/lonerapier.github.io/content/thoughts/rl.md

 ---
-title: Reinforcement Learning
+title: Reinforcement Learning Basics
 date: 2026-03-12
 tags:
-  - RL
+  - reinforcement-learning
-  - ML
+  - machine-learning
-  - mathematics
+  - deep-learning
 ---

 - Action $A$: set of actions that an agent can take